-6 Shampoos That Will Save Your Hair From Salt, Sun, & Chlorine
+8 Shampoos That Will Save Your Hair From Sun & Chlorine This Summer

-The one thing that wrecks a perfect day at the pool is the aftermath — that moment when you get home and try to comb through your hair.
-With your ends frustratingly sticky and tangled, you're mentally kicking yourself for ever dipping your head underwater.
-Chlorine in the pool and salt in the ocean can coat hair, making each strand feel brittle and dehydrated, but the worst thing you can do is throw your hair up in a topknot to save yourself the hair pulling.
-Instead, take the time to remove any trace of chemicals from your hair.
+The one thing that wrecks a perfect day by the pool is the aftermath — that moment when you get out and try to comb through your hair.
+With your ends sticky and tangled, you're mentally kicking yourself for dipping your head underwater.
+Chlorine in the pool and salt in the ocean can coat hair, making each strand feel brittle and dehydrated, but the worst thing you can do is haphazardly throw your hair up in a topknot.
+Instead, take the time to get those chemicals out the right way.

-According to Linda de Zeeuw, stylist at NYC's Rob Peetoom Salon tell us, that process starts with a clarifying shampoo.
+According to Linda de Zeeuw, stylist at NYC's Rob Peetoom Salon, that process starts with a clarifying shampoo.
 "Most professional hair brands have created products designed specifically to protect the hair from the chlorine, sun, or salt damage," explains de Zeeuw.
 "While the shampoo is not always the end-all fix — it's best coupled with a good leave-in conditioner or a detangling spray — it will definitely make a huge difference."

 Ahead, find the pro's guide to the best chlorine-removing shampoos.
-Stock up now, because soon you'll be posted up by the pool, sipping rosé, and doing your best mermaid impression.
+Stock up now, and quickly rehab any damage done over the weekend.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.